-When Panasonic launched the FZ1000, its premium bridge camera back in 2014, it provided a near perfect specification - an ultra-wide zoom range from a fast lens, a quality processor, 4K video capture and quality results.
-Just two years later, in 2016, the FZ2500 (called the FZ2000 in Europe) was announced – new and improved for one very specific market: videographers.
-Aimed very clearly at filmmakers, what exactly is it about this bridge camera that makes it so appealing?
+When Panasonic launched the Z1000 premium bridge camera back in 2014, it provided a near perfect specification - an ultra-wide zoom range from a fast lens, a quality processor, 4K video capture, and quality results.
+Just two years later the FZ2000 was announced. new and improved for one very specific market: videographers.
+Aimed very clearly at filmmakers, what exactly is it about this release that makes it so appealing?

 Viewfinder: 2,360k dot EVF

 Ultimately the FZ2000 has been enhanced for videographers, and there are plenty of new and improved features that would make this a worthy upgrade for video shooters.
-For photographers?
-Not so much - the FZ1000's zoom and quality throughout the range has long been praised by its users. so there's not necessarily much to be gained by upgrading.
+For Photographers?
+Not so much - the FZ1000 zoom and quality throughout the range has long been praised by its users. so there's not necessarily much to be gained by upgrading.